System Security Plan

 Without regular updates to their system security plan, organizations are at risk of data breaches and could face significant financial and operational consequences.
 If an organization’s SSP fails to reflect the current operational state of its business environment, the organization could also be at risk of non-compliance with contracts and may face prosecution under the False Claims Act.

-To avoid these potential consequences, a system security plan should be viewed as an evolving document that is reviewed and updated frequently to ensure and demonstrate robust SSP cybersecurity and compliance.
-The frequency of system security plan updates should be based on the following criteria.
+To avoid these potential consequences, a system security plan should be viewed as an evolving document that is reviewed and updated frequently to demonstrate robust SSP cybersecurity and compliance.
+The frequency of; system security plan updates should be based on the following criteria

-- The level of risk associated with the systems and data
+- The level of risk associated with systems and organizational data

 - Changes in the organization’s security posture